de Laura leads Arizona to road upset over No. 9 UCLA 34-28

 The Wildcats were in the lead most of the night but fell behind 28-24 with 10:22 remaining in the fourth quarter when Charbonnet had a 5-yard TD.

-Arizona responded with an 8-play, 82-yard drive, capped by de Laura’s 17-yard pass to Tetairoa McMillan on fourth-and-4.
+Arizona responded with an 8-play, 82-yard drive, capped by de Laura’s 17-yard pass to Tetairoa McMillan on fourth-and-4 to go back on top 31-28.

 After UCLA turned the ball over on downs, Tyler Loop extended the lead to six with a 23-yard field goal with 1:07 remaining.

-The Bruins drove down to the Arizona 29, but Dorian Thompson-Robinson threw three straight incomplete passes to give the Wildcats their first road win over a Top 10 team since they defeated No. 2 Oregon in 2014.
+The Bruins drove down to the Arizona 29, but Dorian Thompson-Robinson threw three straight incomplete passes.
+He had Jake Bobo wide open in the end zone on the final play of the game, but Bobo was unable to come up with it after making a diving attempt.

 Thompson-Robinson was 26 of 40 for 245 yards and a touchdown.